KevinGimbel/kevingimbel.de/src/_blog/2021/02/01-sea-of-thieves.md

 exclude_from:
     - "home"
 ---
-While playing Sea of Thieves and unloading cargo in a port, two random guys came swimming from the open sea shouting "Don't shoot, don't shoot", then entered our ship, and started drinking and dancing.
+While unloading some ~~stolen goods~~ cargo in Sea of Thieves, two random guys came swimming from the open sea shouting "Don't shoot, don't shoot", then entered our ship, and started drinking and dancing.
 After a few minutes of us dancing together, they entered the canons and shot themselves off into the sea.

-Such a beautiful and weird game!